Time Sandwich

 "Time Sandwich" is the thirty-third episode from the fifth season of the American animated television series Adventure Time.
 Its original air date on Cartoon Network was September 9, 2013.
 The episode was written by Kent Osborne and Cole Sanchez and directed by Elizabeth Ito, from a story by Osborne, Pendleton Ward, Jack Pendarvis, and Adam Muto.
 Tom Kenny lent the voice of Magic Man, the episode's antagonist.

+The series follows the adventures of Finn (voiced by Jeremy Shada), a human boy, and his best friend and adoptive brother Jake (voiced by John DiMaggio), a dog with magical powers to change shape and grow and shrink at will.
 In this episode, Finn, Jake, Princess Bubblegum and Marceline the Vampire Queen struggle to retrieve Jake's sandwich that Magic Man steals.
 Magic Man tells a riddle that would allow them to retrieve it but summons a bubble that decelerates himself in time.
 Inspiration for the story was found in a popular video of Paula Deen preparing a sandwich in slow motion.
 Approximately two million viewers saw it on the original air date.
 Reviews were positive of its visuals and comic aspects, especially following a succession of episodes that were perceived as more serious.